jhonjun/cppstyle/README.md

 ## Rationale
 Is messy code giving you a headache?
 Tired of reformatting code manually?
+Do you want the style of your code to be consistent?

 Look no further!
 Simply run cleanup.sh on the root of your project and it will clean it up for you.